Introduction and Subjects

 Drama has developed rapidly in recent years at Abingdon and there continues to be a strong demand for drama both as a curriculum subject, and as one of the School's most popular extra-curricular activities.

 The overall aim of the department is to promote lasting enjoyment of drama.
-Specific aims include a desire to encourage and develop:

 Further information about the drama department curriculum can be found in the curriculum documents available for download on the main curriculum page.